Luke Cage (TV series): Featured

-The martial artist with the ability to call upon the mystical power of the Iron Fist.
+A billionaire Buddhist monk, co-CEO of Rand Enterprises, and martial artist with the ability to call upon the mystical power of the Iron Fist.
 Colter explained that there had been interest from fans to see more of the previously established relationship between Cage and Jessica Jones, but they "went out on a limb" and decided to give to the fans of the "Heroes for Hire" instead by having Cage and Rand team up.
 He added that Finn Jones, who also reprises his role from other Marvel Netflix series, brings "some fresh blood" in Luke Cage.